MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 To verify that your rule works for various events, you can edit the sample as you require and then [evaluate](rules.md#evaluation-example) the sample data against the rule.
 All values in both the payload sample and the score sample can be edited.
 When you edit a sample, the changes don't affect which data you send (or don't send) to Fraud Protection.

-When you publish a rule, any changes that you made to the sample are saved and persisted as part of the rule.
+When you publish a rule, any changes made to the sample are saved and persisted as part of the rule.

 To undo all changes that you or other people made to the sample, select **Revert**.
 The score sample is reverted to the system's default score sample, and the payload sample is reverted to the user-defined payload sample in the [**Payload settings** pane](rules.md#rule-settings).